More buildings around Bristol.

 Another design point that’s come up as part of the Grand Redesign I keep promising you: tagging.
 The little bundle of links at the bottom of each post that I didn’t really think did very much.

 I was a latecomer to tagging.
 When this site first started, it didn’t have any for the first month or so.
 After a while I started adding them, pointing them to Technorati.
-Back then, WordPress was still on version 1.5.something, and it didn’t have any built-in tagging support.
-I don’t like to have too many plugins, and I didn’t think that tag management* mattered that much; so I wrote all the tags manually.
-Like this:
+Back then, the site was running on WordPress version 1.5.something, and it didn’t have any built-in tagging support.
+I was trying to avoid using too many WordPress plugins, and I didn’t think that tag management (as distinct from tagging per se) mattered all that much; so I wrote all the tags manually.
+Like this, at the end of each post, with the

-Which worked, quite well; there was a visually distinct “tag” class, because I wanted tag links – which all led to Technorati – to be visually distinct from the rest, which would go to something more topically relevant.
+Which worked, quite well; there was a visually distinct “tag” class, because I wanted tag links – which all led to Technorati back then – to be visually distinct from regular links which would go to whatever they were about.

 Things move on, though, and WordPress has since gained built-in tagging functionality.
 Given that I’m redesigning the whole site, and putting in new built-from-scratch layout templates, I thought I may as well switch to using a more organising tagging system.
 For one thing, it means less typing each time I write a post.
 All that code up above is replaced by one little chunk in the template: